Red Enchilada Sauce

 - Add the flour and whisk it together with the oil to make a roux.
 Whisk the flour and oil together over medium heat for 2-3 minutes until the flour begins to turn slightly golden.

-- Add your chili powder, cumin, garlic powder, and salt, to the skillet whisking them into the roux and letting them toast slightly in the skillet.
+- Add your chili powder, cumin, garlic powder, onion powder and salt, to the skillet whisking them into the roux and letting them toast slightly in the skillet.

 - Slowly pour in the broth, whisking continuously to remove any lumps.